 A reference method is a method by which the performance of an alternate or new method is to be evaluated.
 For chemical analytes, an appropriate reference method is not always identifiable or available.
 However, there are some instances in which the use of a reference method is appropriate such as when replacing a method specified for use in a compliance program.
-Consultation between the
+Consultation between the originating laboratory and validating laboratory/organization is suggested when deciding if the use of a reference method will be necessary.

 Table 2.2.
-Key Validation quantitative) Requirements for Chemical Methods, /Kits (Qualitative and Criteria Single Laboratory Validation Study Level 1 Independent Laboratory Validation Study Level 2 Multiple Laboratory Validation Study Level 3 Participating Laboratory Originating Laboratory Collaborator Collaborators Number participating labs 1 1 8 (quantitative) 10 (qualitative) Number of matrices ≥1 ≥3 recommended where available ≥3 recommended where available Number of analyte(s) spike levels for at least one matrix source ≥2 spike levels + 1 matrix blank ≥3 spike levels + 1 matrix blank ≥3 spike levels + 1 matrix blank Replicates required per matrix source at each level tested per laboratory ≥2 (quantitative) ≥3 (qualitative) ≥2 (quantitative) ≥3 (qualitative) ≥2 (quantitative) ≥3 (qualitative) Replicates required at each level tested per laboratory if only one matrix source used ≥4 (quantitative) ≥6 (qualitative) ≥6 (quantitative) ≥9 (qualitative) ≥2 (quantitative) ≥6 (qualitative)
+Key Validation quantitative) Requirements for Chemical Methods, /Kits (Qualitative and Criteria Single Laboratory Validation Study Level 1 Independent Laboratory Validation Study Level 2 Multiple Laboratory Validation Study Level 3 Participating Laboratory Originating Laboratory Collaborator Collaborators Number participating labs 1 1 8 (quantitative) 10 (qualitative) Number of matrices ≥1 ≥3 recommended where available ≥3 recommended where available Number of analyte(s) spike levels for at least one matrix source ≥2 spike levels + 1 matrix blank ≥3 spike levels + 1 matrix blank ≥3 spike levels + 1 matrix blank Replicates required per matrix source at each level tested per laboratory ≥2 (quantitative)≥3 (qualitative) ≥2 (quantitative)≥3 (qualitative) ≥2 (quantitative) ≥3 (qualitative) Replicates required at each ≥4 (quantitative) ≥6 (quantitative) ≥2 (quantitative)

-^{}If a variety of food matrices with differing physical and chemical properties are selected, the number of sources for each food category matrix may be one or more, but if only one food matrix is studied then ≥3 sources are recommended, where available.
+\If a variety of food matrices with differing physical and chemical properties are selected, the number of sources for each food category matrix may be one or more, but if only one food matrix is studied then $\geq$ 3 sources are recommended, where available.
 The number of matrix sources may be reduced, particularly if it is difficult to obtain blank matrix sources, as long as the total number of spike levels and matrix combinations are adequate (e.g., 6 replicates or greater at each spike level for quantitative methods and 9 replicates or greater for qualitative methods).
 Certified reference materials/ incurred tissues should be used, when available, and can replace one of your spiking levels.